artikcloud/artikcloud-swift/README.md

 ### CocoaPods

-This SDK requires [CocoaPods 1.1+](https://guides.cocoapods.org/using/getting-started.html) to be installed.
+[CocoaPods 1.1](https://guides.cocoapods.org/using/getting-started.html) or higher is required.

-To install it, specify `ArtikCloudSwift` in your `PodFile` using one of the following:
+Specify `ArtikCloudSwift` in your `PodFile` using one of the following:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'